While the market processes various macro concerns, we believe accelerating innovation is creating growth opportunities.

 As we move through the current period of recovery, the Delta variant has raised fears of renewed social restrictions and the likelihood for the COVID virus to become endemic.
 At the same time, supply chain bottlenecks and raw material and labor shortages have stoked inflation concerns.
 While real interest rates globally have been pinned near zero for a considerable amount of time, we are now entering a period where economies are once again beginning to expand.
 These macro factors may portend stormier weather ahead from an interest rate and economic data standpoint; however, despite the potential for volatility, we remain optimistic about the prospects for growth.

-As we witnessed at the end of 2020 and earlier in 2021, we expect cyclical, more value-oriented stocks’ earnings to grow faster in 2021, a reversal of the theme that saw the digital economy continue to thrive while the physical economy stalled amid the pandemic.
+As we witnessed at the end of last year and earlier this year, we expect cyclical, more value-oriented stocks’ earnings to grow faster in 2021, a reversal of the theme that saw the digital economy continue to thrive while the physical economy stalled amid the pandemic.
 Something that should be watched closely, though, is the fact that many cyclical stocks are benefitting now from comparisons to results from last year, when their businesses collapsed.
 At the same time, many of the growth-oriented, technology-focused firms that profited directly from the COVID environment will face more difficult comparisons throughout 2021.